oracle/weblogic-kubernetes-operator/docs/domains/Domain.md

 ### Server Pod

+ServerPod describes the configuration for a Kubernetes pod for a server.
 | Name | Type | Description |
 | --- | --- | --- |
 | annotations |  | The annotations to be attached to generated resources. |